 Debt Capital Markets (ECFS886)

-This unit applies the principles outlined in ECFS865 and ECFS867 to the process of debt capital raisings within Australian and international markets.
+This unit applies the principles outlined in Portfolio Management and Valuation (AFCP801) and Financial Instruments (ECFS867) to the process of debt capital raisings within Australian, US and Asian markets.
 The unit aims to provide the student with a perspective on the development of debt capital markets, a theoretical understanding of the issues and a sense of the practical aspects and mechanics of executing a debt capital market transaction.
 This unit covers all short and term debt markets, securitisation and credit derivatives.

 - Analyse and explain, both as an individual and a group, local and international debt markets, issues and trends.

 - Critically evaluate debt capital market transactions.